The mapAI package provides a cohesive, end-to-end toolkit in R

 Details

-The package is designed for researchers and practitioners in geomatics, GIS, and the digital humanities.
-It provides a complete, modular workflow that guides the user from data ingestion to final analysis and visualization.
+The package is designed for researchers and practitioners in geomatics and GIS, It provides a complete, modular workflow that guides the user from importing data to final analysis and visualization.

 The Core Workflow